 Our society is dying out.
 Not only here but on a world scale, in a historic sense.
 Imperialism, the monopoly phase of capitalism, is nearing its closing hours.
 Our epoch is the epoch of the final collapse of imperialism and the final worldwide victory of socialism.
 Imperialism, fully moribund, manifests its decay everywhere.
 It pollutes all that is fresh, alive, vital, and growing.
 The young in general, but particularly among the oppressed classes and strata, are among the hardest hit by decaying imperialism.
-Hardest hit and most willing to fight back-that is the youth by Cathy Wilkerson
+Hardest hit and most willing to fight back-that is the youth duction in vascindo er.
+Caulingant ent in d by Cathy Wilkerson